 Discharge from the Mental Health Act

-This page looks at how your detention under sections 2, 3 and 37 of the Mental Health Act 1983 can end.
+This section looks at how your detention under sections 2, 3 and 37 of the Mental Health Act 1983 can end.
 Detention means that you are taken to hospital and treated against your will.
 This is also known as sectioning.

 - If you are under section 2, 3 or 37 you can:

 - ask the hospital managers to discharge you,

 - apply to a tribunal to appeal your section,